-NOTE-The nominal DC signas LinkOn shall be pulsed in order that they may cross an optional isolation barrier.
+NOTE-The nominal DC signal LinkOn shall be pulsed in order that it may cross an optional isolation barrier.

-Data is transferred between the PHY and link on D[n].
-The implemented width of D[n] depends on the maximum speed of the connected PHY device: 2 bits for S100 or slower, 4 bits for S200 and 8 bits for S400.
+Data is transferred between the PHY and link on D[0:n].
+The implemented width of D[0:n] depends on the maximum speed of the connected PHY device: 2 bits for S100 or slower, 4 bits for S200 and 8 bits for S400.
 At S100 or slower, packet data is transferred on D[0:1], at S200 on D[0:3] and at S400 on D[0:7].
-Implemented but unused D[n] signals shall be driven low.
+Implemented but unused D[0:n] signals shall be driven low.

-NOTE-In the backplane environment, transfers use D[0:1], but SClk is used to clock the transfers at either 24.756 MHz (for BTL and ECL applications) or 12.288 MHz (for TTL applications).
+NOTE-In the backplane environment, transfers use D[0:1] and SClk is used to clock the transfers at either 24.756 MHz (for BTL and ECL applications) or 12.288 MHz (for TTL applications).

-Whenever control is transferred between the PHY and the link, the side relinquishing control always drives the control and data buses to logic zero levels for one clock before tri-stating its output buffers.
-An additional clock with zero on the control and data signals is necessary for the link when it is transferring control to the PHY without a Hold request.
-This is necessary to ensure that the differentiator circuit can operate properly.
+Whenever control is transferred between the PHY and the link, the side relinquishing control always drives the control and data buses to logic zero levels for one clock before placing those signals in a high-impedance state.
+An additional clock with zero on the control and data signals is necessary for the link when it is transferring control to the PHY without a hold request.
+This is necessary to ensure that an optional differentiator circuit can operate properly.